MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-cluster-health.md

 To learn more about this feature, see [Azure Kubernetes Service Diagnose and Solve Problems overview](/azure/aks/concepts-diagnostics).

-**Resource Health** helps you identify and get support for cluster issues and service problems that could be impacting your cluster's health.
+**Resource Health** helps you identify and get support for cluster issues and service problems that could impact your cluster's health.
 By adding a resource alert, you can easily monitor the health of your cluster.
-This feature provides a report on the current and past health of your cluster.
-Below are the health statuses:
+This feature provides a report on the current and past health of your cluster, and below are the health statuses:

-- **Available**. *Available* means that there are no events detected that affect the health of the cluster.
-In cases where the cluster recovered from unplanned downtime during the last 24 hours, you'll see a "Recently resolved" notification.
+- **Available**.
+This status means that there are no detected events that affect the health of the cluster.
+If the cluster has recovered from unplanned downtime within the last 24 hours, you'll see a "Recently resolved" notification.
-- **Unavailable**. *Unavailable* means that the service detected an ongoing platform or non-platform event that affects the health of the cluster.
+- **Unavailable**.
+This status indicates that the service has detected an ongoing event, either platform or non-platform, that affects the health of the cluster.
-- **Unknown**. *Unknown* means that Resource Health hasn't received information about the resource for more than 10 minutes.
-This commonly occurs when virtual machines have been deallocated.
-Although this status isn't a definitive indication of the state of the resource, it can be an important data point for troubleshooting.
+- **Unknown**.
+When Resource Health hasn't received any information about the resource for over 10 minutes, this status will appear.
+This usually happens when virtual machines have been deallocated.
+Although this status is not a definitive indication of the resource's state, it can be a useful data point for troubleshooting.
-- **Degraded**. *Degraded* means that your cluster detected a loss in performance, although it's still available for use.
+- **Degraded**.
+This status means that your cluster has detected a loss in performance, but it's still available for use.

 ![screenshot of AKS Resource Health overview.](images/aks-resource-health.png)